edent/Tweet2Embed/README.md

 ## tweet2html
 * `python tweet2html.py 123` will get the Tweet with ID 123, create an embedded HTML and CSS representation, and copy it to the clipboard.
+An HTML file is also saved.
+* `--thread` to get a parent or quote tweet
+* `--css` if you want the CSS as well
+* `--prett` for pretty-printed HTML

 ##  Examples
 * `1432768058028875791` Video